 For each floating rate note, the calculation agent will determine, on the corresponding interest calculation date or on the interest determination date, as described below, the interest rate that takes effect on each interest reset date.
 In addition, the calculation agent will calculate the amount of interest that has accrued during each interest period-that is, the period from and including the original issue date, or the last date to which interest has been paid or made available for payment, to but excluding the payment date.
-For each interest period, the calculation agent will calculate the amount of accrued interest by multiplying the face or other specified amount of the floating rate note by an accrued interest factor for the interest period.
+For each interest period, the calculation agent will calculate the amount of the floating rate note by an accrued interest factor for the interest period.
 This factor will equal the sum of the interest factors calculated for each day during the interest period.
 The interest factor for each day will be expressed as a decimal and will be calculated by dividing the interest rate, also expressed as a decimal, applicable to that day by 360 or by the actual number of days in the year, as specified in the relevant pricing supplement.